This is the current, and by some accounts, conservative, estimate of the number of human beings currently enslaved around the world.

 That’s why the Thomson Reuters Foundation has developed the Stop Slavery Award, a global initiative that recognizes companies that have taken concrete steps to eradicate forced labor from their supply chains.
 Committed to proving that business can play a critical role in putting an end to modern slavery worldwide, the program, now in its second year, spotlights companies who have embraced the corporate imperative to stop slavery and have taken a leadership role in showing the world how it can be done.

-Adidas was named the overall winner of the second Stop Slavery Award in November, alongside fellow winners C&A, Intel and The Co-operative Group.
+Adidas was named the overall winner of the second Stop Slavery Award, alongside fellow winners C&A, Intel and The Co-operative Group.
 The German sportswear giant was hailed for its transparent audits, strong responsible sourcing guidelines, and robust tools to trace higher-risk supply chains.

 Companies are assessed by a panel of independent judges based on a series of objective measures, which include each company’s response to existing regulatory standards, such as the UK Modern Slavery Act and U.S. Federal Acquisition Regulation, and best practices, such as the Know the Chain Benchmarking Methodology and Business Authentication Criteria.